 The most valuable backlinks are links in articles you contribute to other people's blogs (called guest posting).

-If you notice someone has linked to your Hub or blog from their website, write and thank them.
+If you notice someone has linked to your Hub or blog from an article on their website, write and thank them.
 You never know what other opportunities you may discover by networking with related sites.

 There's absolutely nothing wrong with sharing your Hubs or blogs on social bookmarking or social networking sites.
 It doesn't really matter which one you choose, so long as you join to genuinely use the service, and not just to self-promote (which might look unnatural).